-Cove Protocol RFC
+Cove RFC

 Cove is an asset management protocol designed to maximize returns through intelligent automation.
 Cove simplifies complex strategies into accessible, yield-bearing products.